 #3 Conduct an international keyword research

-After identifying your primary competitors, determine which keywords they are indexed for in your target countries and select the best ones to use for your SEO.
+After identifying your primary competitors, determine which keywords they are indexed for in your target countries and select the best ones for your SEO.

-If you’re already implementing an SEO strategy in your site’s original language, you should be familiar with the importance of finding the best keywords to rank for.
+If you’re already implementing an SEO strategy in your site’s original language, you should know the importance of finding the best keywords to rank for.

 Keyword research allows you to find out what people are searching for; this way, you can optimize your content for the search terms that offer the best ROI.
 The same principle applies to your international SEO strategy.
 If you expand to multiple countries, you’ll need to perform keyword research in each language you’re targeting.

-Luckily, the most quality keyword research tools on the market give you the possibility to filter keyword suggestions based on their searching volumes and Keyword difficulty in searchers’ languages.
+Luckily, the most quality keyword research tools on the market allow you to filter keyword suggestions based on their search volumes and Keyword difficulty in searchers’ languages.
 This includes KWFinder, Ubersuggest, Ahrefs, SEMrush, etc.